thumbspage — Image-Gallery Web Pages for Folders

 That said, thumbspage galleries can display only image types supported by both the Pillow library used to build their thumbnails, and the web browsers used to view their pages.
 While Pillow happily creates thumbnails for nearly every image type under the sun, web browsers are much more limited.
 TIFFs, for example, yield correct thumbnails and display well in Safari, Edge, and Internet Explorer, but cannot be displayed by Chrome or Firefox.
 Because of these constraints, the support story today reads as follows:

+Some browsers may ask to auto-open some exotic image types in another program, but this isn't the same as in-page support.
 If your TIFFs (or rarer) images don't display in a browser you use, your best recourse is to convert them to a more widely supported format for use in thumbspage, such as PNG or JPG.
 A "Save as" in your local image editor will generally suffice.
 For a demo of common supported image types, see examples/mixedtypes.
 For more on browser image support, try this page or this search.

 .../folder/work only when a web server is present.
 Use the more complete and explicit form